February 1, 2021

 The more an IT department can keep the actual computation work of engineering behind the company firewall, the more secure the remote computing session.
 A remote user on a virtualized CAD session can’t plug in a USB drive and download engineering data—on the user’s computer, the “data” is just pixels.
 Thus virtualization becomes the new technology that allows work from home for even the most intense computational activities—including product development—to work as well remotely as in the office.

 Several virtualization platforms suitable for product development are now available.
 Here is an overview of a few leading products.

-Lenovo sells TGX preloaded on its workstations; it is also available directly from Mechdyne.
+Lenovo sells TGX along with its workstations; it is also available directly from Mechdyne.
 Leach says TGX “allows engineers to connect to the office workstation and get an ‘as local’ user experience.”
-The version of TGX Lenovo ships is custom designed with NVIDIA to work with GPUs; the standard version is a CPU-based experience.

 “It is a low bandwidth, low latency solution,” Leach says.
 “Other remote software is very ‘laggy’ by comparison.”
 Mechdyne claims sub-10 ms response time, subject to the user’s bandwidth.

 Another approach to connecting to a server back at the office is AMD Remote Workstation, included with every professional AMD GPU.
 Remote Workstation works with Citrix Virtual Apps & Desktops or Microsoft Remote Desktop Services to support remote workstations.
 The product was first released in 2018, when AMD realized it could “borrow” code from its server unit that would benefit remote users.
 Like Mechdyne TGX, Remote Workstation transmits pixels, not data.
 For users of AMD-equipped workstations, there is no extra software to install and generally no changes to settings are required.